How do I troubleshoot the error AccessDeniedException when I access an Amazon DynamoDB table?

 Access to the DynamoDB table is restricted at organization level

-If you get the following error when you try to access the DynamoDB table, the access was denied due to a service control policy.
+If you get the following error when you try to access the DynamoDB table, then a service control policy (SCP) denied your access:

-To troubleshoot this issue, check the policy that's defined at the organization level.
+To troubleshoot this issue, update the policy that's defined at the organization level.

-Note: If you deny DynamoDB operations on an organization level, then none of the IAM roles present in that organization or AWS account can access DynamoDB in spite of having the required permissions.
+Note: If you deny DynamoDB operations on an organization level, then all IAM roles present in that organization or AWS Account are denied.
+Even if the role or account has the required permissions, the role or account is denied.

 The Amazon VPC endpoint policy restricts the operation